Bre-Wonder/meet-app/README.md

   Using Serverless Functions with Meet App:
   This Meet App uses AWS Lambda cloud services to run its serverless function.
 The serverless function allows the application to scale up or down depending on the traffic.
 The server only responds when an event is triggered by the user, in this case when a user selects a city or wants to see details or lists of events.
 AWS Lambda handles the allocation of resources such as compute and memory as its excuting the serverless function in response to its needs.

+  Setting up Google Cloud Project (used for the Google Calendar API):
+  You can look up Google API console in a search engine.
+This will send you to the link to login and then select a project.
+When you press "select a project" there should be an option at the top right that allows you to click "new project".

   The app was built with `create-react-app` in React in the CLI.

   The app is hosted through "gh-pages" in GitHub.